wadmiraal/wadmiraal.net/jekyll-src/_posts/2018-01-01-the-state-of-automated-tests-in-drupal8.markdown

 * **Functions and Methods:** 10.39% (236 / 2271)
 * **Classes and Traits:** 10.19% (37 / 363)

 The coverage stats are very low, but just as for Drupal core, part of the tests are functional, meaning the code they cover cannot be computed.

 3m 30s for running a test suite is too long.
-I'd say anything above 30s would break your momentum when developing. **However**, the maintainers were smart enough to split their tests into 3 distinct groups.
-If you only run the _webform_ group, the time drops to 41s, which is great when you consider the amount of code covered by these tests!
+I'd say anything above 30s will break your momentum when writing code. **However**, the maintainers were smart enough to split their tests into 3 distinct groups.
+If you only run the _webform_ group, the time drops to 41s.

 Still, even with 3m 30s for the whole suite, this is short enough to encourage running them frequently.
 Furthermore, almost all tests pass, suggesting the suite is being maintained.

-I'd also like to note that Webform is relying on both unit and &ldquo;kernel&rdquo; tests for the bulk of its tests (142 out of 148), using functional tests where it would be difficult to do otherwise.
+I'd also like to note that Webform is relying on both unit and kernel tests for the bulk of its tests (142 out of 148), using functional tests where it would be difficult to do otherwise.
 I think this is the best approach for a Drupal project, favoring fast test types for the bulk of the business logic, and resorting to functional tests to add &ldquo;coverage&rdquo; for UI-related functionality.

-## Lessons For The Future
+## Lessons for the future

 I'm pleasantly surprised by the fact that (at least some) contrib is adopting better testing practices.
+In Drupal 7, a lot&mdash;if not most&mdash;of contrib didn't have tests _at all_.

 If we, as a community, want to provide the best possible code for our clients and projects, investing time in automated tests is not only useful; it's _mandatory_.

 I think the number 1 factor we need to strive for is writing tests that are _faster to run_.
 Only then will developers be encouraged to run suites more frequently, which in turn will lead to them writing more tests.
 This means looking to projects like Webform for inspiration: